gitNoura/Twitter-recommendation-pipeline/README.md

 ```

-* ### Neo4j (Node version 14.x)
+* ### Neo4j
    Set up and configure Neo4j to facilitate efficient data storage and retrieval within the project.
 Refer to the provided vyoutube ideo for detailed installation instructions. [[link](https://youtu.be/qAFivl3z8jo)]
-  > In our case we created a new local database and clone a sample of data from neo4j-graph-examples/twitter-v2 database to facilitate testing and development.
-Please refer to the video provided to create a local DBMS [[link](https://youtu.be/xwObLzLcMJ0)] and to clone a sample of the data refer to neocreate.py under twitter-clone.
+  > In our case we created a new local database and cloned the data from neo4j-graph-examples/twitter-v2 database to facilitate testing and development.
+Please refer to the video provided to create a local DBMS [[link](https://youtu.be/xwObLzLcMJ0)] and to clone the data refer to clone.py.
-  >
   > In the code, you will only need to replace the password with the password of the new database that you created in Neo4j and run the code.

 * ### MongoDB